cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 -   `observations`: _list[tuple(str, protobuf class instance)]_ - The initial observations from which the environment is starting the trial.
 This is the same as the parameter for `self.produce_observations`.

+-   `auto_done_sending`: _bool_ - Controls when to notify the Orchestrator that all data has been sent.
+If True, the session will automatically send the notification after `end` is called.
+If False, the user MUST call `sending_done` (after `end`) to end the trial properly.
 Return: None

 ### `async event_loop(self)`